-The Hawaii Natural Energy Institute was established by the 1974 State Legislature to provide visibility, focus, and encouragement in bringing renewable energy activities and ocean resources technology into viable systems that will:
+The Hawaii Natural Energy Institute Director is responsible for providing visibility, focus, and encouragement in bringing renewable energy activities and ocean resources technology into viable systems that will:

-- (1) diminish Hawaii's total dependence on imported fossil fuels; - (2) meet the State's increasing energy demands with little or no environmental degradation; - (3) help the State utilize its ocean resources; and - (4) contribute to the technology base for finding solutions to the national and global energy shortage.
+- (1) Diminish Hawaii's total dependence on imported fossil fuels. - (2) Meet the State's increasing energy demands with little or no environmental degradation. - (3) Help the State utilize its ocean resources, and - (4) Contribute to the technology base for finding solutions to the national and global energy shortage.